skarukas/springs/README.md

 - changing frequency over time must be accomplished with pitch bend automation, AKA manipulation of a separate pointwise function with arbitrary measurements.

 ### what
 In contrast, this environment allows voice-specific tuning changes, pitch bends between notes, and a completely fluid tuning ecosystem, meaning microtonal effects like "comma pumps" or pitch shifts can be easily accomplished.
 Notes may also optionally be connected by intervals, which lock them together and allow them to respond dynamically to each other's tuning changes.

+This project is still in development, but you can [check out the latest working version here.](https://skarukas.github.io/springs/)

 ![](assets/springs_demo.gif)

-This app was built with jQuery and SVG.js.
+Built with jQuery, JZZ.js, and SVG.js.